FCHXWH823/CoEvoP-R/ideas/ruogu.md

 - How to pass feature-importance signal from the labels into the LLM prompt so the search is steered toward features that actually carry PPA signal.
 - Whether to aim for a single universal symbolic objective or a family conditioned on design properties.
 EvoLLM's per-design vs cross-design gap is the cautionary tale.
 - How wide a symbolic vocabulary and how large a complexity budget to allow.
 Too restrictive and the right formula is unexpressible.
 Too permissive and the search wastes its budget.
+- How to aggregate CircuitNet's structured labels into a fitness signal.
+The labels are images (congestion, DRV, IR-drop) and graphs (net delay), not scalars.
+The options are scalar-aggregation per image (mean, p95, total count), multi-component fitness with per-label rank correlation, or image-level structural similarity.
+This choice has to be made before the pilot.
 - How robust the labels are.
-CircuitNet has known coverage limits, and the project may need locally generated OpenROAD runs if those limits bite.
+CircuitNet has known coverage limits and severe per-design sample imbalance (thousands of samples for small CPUs but only tens for large GPU and AI-chip designs).
+Augmenting with locally generated OpenROAD runs is realistic for the small designs and prohibitive for the large ones.
 - Whether closed-form is enough.
 If post-route PPA is genuinely non-symbolic, the contribution becomes "best closed-form approximation" rather than "solved."
 - Where the frontend or RTL side enters.
 RTL-conditioned objectives are the natural extension and connect to VeriLoC-style RTL PPA prediction, but they belong in a follow-up paper rather than as scope creep on the first one.